 Karoo GP is designed for easily repeatable experimentation.
 When you launch Karoo GP, data and function files associated with the user selected kernel are auto-loaded.
-For example, if you select "c" for classification, then "files/data\CLASSIFY.csv" and "files/functions\CLASSIFY.csv" are loaded accordingly.
+For example, if you select "c" for classification, then "files/data\CLASSIFY.csv" and the list of operators (see section Functions (Operators)) "files/functions\CLASSIFY.csv" are loaded accordingly.

-When you are ready to apply your own dataset, you can replace the data in one of the .csv files in the files/ directory (keeping the file name the same), or point Karoo GP to a properly prepared .csv which contains your data, as described in the Karoo GP Applications sections for Desktop and Server, above.
+When you are ready to apply your own dataset, you can replace the data in one of the .csv files in the files/ directory (keeping the file name the same) or point Karoo GP to a properly prepared .csv which contains your data, as described in the Karoo GP Applications sections for Desktop and Server, above.

-NOTE: At the time of this writing, run-time loading a dataset does not load an associated set of functions.
+NOTE: At the time of this writing, run-time loading a dataset does not load a unique, associated set of operators.
 Rather, you must first edit files/functions\[kernel].csv before your Karoo GP run.
 This is best done from a shell editor such as nano or VI.